ben-barbier/WP-Splash-Image/readme.txt

 * Update Documentation.
 * Add option for "exclude" some pages (for flash conflict for exemple).
-* Add an information box indicating whether a new version of WSI exists.
 * Customize the borders (facebook style, ...).
 * Manage reporting (number of views, number of clicks, ...).
 * Add an event system to know when to start WSI (ex: when site is loading, when comment is send ...).